-ESO is the pre-eminent intergovernmental science and technology organisation in astronomy.
-It carries out an ambitious programme focused on the design, construction and operation of powerful ground-based observing facilities for astronomy to enable important scientific discoveries.
+The European Southern Observatory (ESO) is the pre-eminent intergovernmental science and technology organisation in astronomy.
+It carries out an ambitious programme focused on the design, construction and operation of powerful ground-based observing facilities for astronomy, in order to enable important scientific discoveries.
 ESO also plays a leading role in promoting and organising cooperation in astronomical research.

 ESO operates three unique world-class observing sites in the Atacama Desert region of Chile: La Silla, Paranal and Chajnantor.
 ESO's first site is at La Silla, a 2400 m high mountain 600 km north of Santiago de Chile.
 It is equipped with several optical telescopes with mirror diameters of up to 3.6 metres.
 The 3.5-metre New Technology Telescope broke new ground for telescope engineering and design and was the first in the world to have a computer-controlled main mirror, a technology developed at ESO and now applied to most of the world's current large telescopes.
 The ESO 3.6-metre telescope is now home to the world's foremost extrasolar planet hunter: HARPS (High Accuracy Radial velocity Planet Searcher), a spectrograph with unrivalled precision.

-While La Silla remains at the forefront of astronomy, and is still the second most scientifically productive in ground-based astronomy, the 2600 m high Paranal site with the Very Large Telescope array (VLT) is the flagship facility of European astronomy.
-Paranal is situated about 130 km south of Antofagasta in Chile, 12 km inland from the Pacific coast in one of the driest areas in the world.
-Scientific operations began in 1999 and have resulted in many extremely successful research programmes.
+While La Silla remains at the forefront of astronomy, and is still the second most scientifically productive ground-based astronomical observatory, the 2600 m high Paranal site — home to the Very Large Telescope array (VLT) — is the flagship facility of European astronomy.
+Paranal is situated about 130 km south of Antofagasta in Chile, 12 km inland from the Pacific coast, in one of the driest areas of the world.
+Scientific operations began at Paranal in 1999 and have resulted in many extremely successful research programmes.

 The VLT also has four additional 1.8-metre moveable Auxiliary Telescopes.
 One of the most exciting features of the VLT is the option to use it as a giant optical interferometer (VLT Interferometer or VLTI).
-This is done by combining the light from several of either the Unit Telescopes or Auxiliary Telescopes.
-In this interferometric mode, the telescope has a vision as sharp as that of a telescope the size of the separation between the most distant mirrors.
-For the VLTI with the Auxiliary Telescopes, this is up to 200 metres.
+This is done by combining the light from several of either the Unit Telescopes or the Auxiliary Telescopes.
+In this interferometric mode, the telescope has a vision equivalent to that of a single telescope the size of the separation between the most distant mirrors.
+For the VLTI using the Auxiliary Telescopes, this distance can be up to 200 metres.

-Each year, about 2000 proposals are made for the use of ESO telescopes, requesting between four and six times more nights than are available.
-ESO is the most productive astronomical observatory in the world, which annually results in many peer-reviewed publications: in 2010 alone, over 750 refereed papers based on ESO data were published.
+Each year, about 2000 research proposals are made for the use of ESO telescopes, requesting between four and six times more nights than are available.
+ESO is the most productive astronomical observatory in the world, and annually results in many peer-reviewed publications: in 2013 alone, over 840 refereed papers based on ESO data were published.
 Moreover, research articles based on VLT data are in the mean quoted twice as often as the average.
-The very high efficiency of the ESO's "science machines" now generates huge amounts of data at a very high rate.
-These are stored in a permanent Science Archive Facility at ESO headquarters.
-The archive now contains more than 1.5 million images or spectra with a total volume of about 65 terabytes (65,000,000,000,000 bytes) of data.
+The very high efficiency of ESO's "science machines" now generates huge amounts of data at a very high rate.
+Data are stored in a permanent Science Archive Facility at ESO Headquarters.
+The archive now contains more than 1.5 million images or spectra with a total volume of about 65 terabytes (65 000 000 000 000 bytes) of data.
 This corresponds to the content of about 30 million books of 1000 pages each; they would occupy more than 1000 kilometres of bookshelves!

-The next step beyond the VLT is to build the European Extremely Large optical/infrared Telescope (E-ELT) with a 39-metre primary mirror.
-The E-ELT will be "the world's biggest eye on the sky" — the largest optical/near-infrared telescope in the world.
-The E-ELT will address many of the most pressing unsolved questions in astronomy.
-It may, eventually, revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago.
-The start of E-ELT construction is planned for late 2013, with start of operations planned for early in the next decade.
+The next step beyond the VLT is to build the Extremely Large Telescope (ELT) with a 39-metre primary mirror.
+The ELT will be "the world's biggest eye on the sky" — the largest optical/near-infrared telescope in the world.
+The ELT will address many of the most pressing unsolved questions in astronomy.
+It may, eventually, revolutionise our perception of the Universe, much as Galileo's telescope did 400 years ago.
+The green light for ELT construction was given in late 2014, with science first light planned for 2027.